ccarmona1/react-github/README.md

 This project was reviewed by an LLM (GitHub Copilot) according to the internal guidelines defined in `.github/instructions/react.instructions.md`.
 The review covered all main files in the repository, checking for best practices in configuration, dependencies, code structure, styling, and testing.

----

-## Codebase Review by LLM

-This project was reviewed by an LLM (GitHub Copilot) according to the internal guidelines defined in `.github/instructions/react.instructions.md`.
-The review covered all main files in the repository, checking for best practices in configuration, dependencies, code structure, styling, and testing.

 ### Review Summary

 - **Configuration & Dependencies:**